 Thankfully the team poked holes in this idea right away.
 Here are the opposing arguments:

 - An iOS app is yet another thing to support (this is always #1 concern for any new feature), and a pretty big one

 - We don’t have anyone with iOS skills on the team, so we’d have to allocate cash to fund the development (and keep paying for each update)

 - Very important argument brought up by Claire: “new user moments” are only exciting at the very early stage when the number of users is low.
 Our successful target customer would rather get more new users (beyond the scale of checking each new one personally) and put their customer messaging on autopilot.
 So this doesn’t align with our customer’s goals!

 - We have “bigger fish to fry” as Ruben Gamez says

 It wasn’t even a discussion, more like a few minutes of steady idea debunking.
 Very eye-opening.
 As a result, these designs only made it as far as my own phone (Figma has very cool real-time preview) and this blog post.
 It’s amazing how rational the arguments can get for something that you shouldn’t really pursue.

 Sidenote.
-This doesn’t diminish the fact that our web application should be more mobile-friendly than it is now.
-It’s still an area where we need to improve.
+This doesn’t diminish the fact that our web application should be mobile-friendly.

 Handy checklist for your next occasion